wacncontent/CustomizeTool/output/articles/hdinsight/hdinsight-use-oozie-coordinator-time.md

 # Use time-based Oozie coordinator with Hadoop in HDInsight to define workflows and coordinate jobs

 In this article, you'll learn how to define workflows and coordinators, and how to trigger the coordinator jobs, based on time.
-It is helpful to go through [Use Oozie with HDInsight][hdinsight-use-oozie] before you read this article.
-To learn Azure Data Factory, see [Use Pig and Hive with Data Factory](/documentation/articles/data-factory-pig-hive-activities).
+It is helpful to go through [Use Oozie with HDInsight][hdinsight-use-oozie] before you read this article. <!-- deleted by customization To learn Azure Data Factory, see [Use Pig and Hive with Data Factory](/documentation/articles/data-factory-pig-hive-activities). -->
 <!-- deleted by customization

 > [AZURE.NOTE] This article requires a Windows-based HDInsight cluster.
 For information on using Oozie, including time-based jobs, on a Linux-based cluster, see [Use Oozie with Hadoop to define and run a workflow on Linux-based HDInsight](/documentation/articles/hdinsight-use-oozie-linux-mac)